Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

     * Fashionbot Boss now has new music for the final round cutscene.
 (I wanted to put this for the Fashion Designer, but I can't figure out how to give him his own theme yet)

     * SOS cards: Changed up some of the damage values to match with the gags, or even better.

+    Toontown Mystery: 3.5.0

+    * Gags:
+      Most gags have gotten retextures and some balancing changes, so I'll list them here.

+    * Once you max a gag track, it will have the word "Maxed!" on it, also you can only carry 1 level 7 at a time, while yes you can restock by the gag shop, unites and SOS cards don't apply to them yet. (idk how to code it in for it to work LOL)

+    * Added animations for when Sound and Lure miss.

+    * All gags that can combo now have their own bonuses to them besides Throw and Squirt since they remain the same.
+    * Sound = 5% for 2 Toons.
+10% for 3 Toons.
+15% for 4 Toons.
+    * Throw & Squirt = 30% for 2 Toons.
+60% for 3 Toons.
+80% for 4 Toons.
+    * Drop = 60% for 2 Toons.
+90% for 3 Toons.
+120% for 4 Toons.

+    Minor gag balance changes:

+    * Sound = Sound has gotten a buff due to the lack of combo damage to it.

+    Bike horn = 3 > 5
+    Whistle = 6 > 10
+    Bugle = 10 > 20
+    Aoogah = 25 > 35
+    Trunk = 40 > 50
+    Foghorn = 60 > 85
+    Opera = 120 > 150

+    Throw & Squirt =

+    Cream Pie & Hose = 70 > 75
+    Wedding Cake & Lightning Cloud = 250 > 200

+    * The gag panel has also received new shiny colours on it, so feel free to look at them. :3

+    * Facilities =

+    * Made the front side of the factory easier for those who want the easy version, or go to the silos end for the harder version!

+    * Bosses =

+    * Re edited the Moneybot Boss cutscenes to make them more fitting, and more interesting to watch.

+    * Battles =

+    * Added a camera animation for when you go into the battle.

+    * Cogs =

+    * Modelled some more of the Cogs that don't make sense, and added some new quotes to them.
+There's a lot to explore, so check them out! :D

+    * Fixed up some quotes to make them fit.

+    * Added new attacks to some of the new cogs, making them fit in style.